Index Modulation for Modulation on Conjugate-Reciprocal Zeros (IM-MOCZ): Proposed IM-MOCZ

 \subsubsection{RFMD Penalty Metric}

 For RFMD detection, a detector block is applied to each candidate codebook $\mathbf{\zeta}_i$ across all $K$ sectors.
-Given the received polynomial coefficients $\mathbf{y}$ and codebook $\mathbf{\zeta}_i$, the RFMD block returns, for each sector $k$, a detected complex zero $\hat{\mathbf{A}}_{i,k}$ together with an associated penalty metric $p_{i,k} = \mathrm{d}(\tilde{a}_m, \hat{\mathbf{A}}_{i,k})$, where $\mathrm{d}(\tilde{a}_m, \hat{\mathbf{A}}_{i,k})$ corresponds to the smallest Euclidean distance between the received complex zero $\tilde{a}_m$ in sector $k$ of $\mathbf{\zeta}_i$ and $\hat{\mathbf{A}}_{i,k} \in \{a_{i,k}, a^{-1}_{i,k}\}$ which is the codebook complex zero that achieves this minimum.
+Given the received polynomial coefficients $\mathbf{y}$ and codebook $\mathbf{\zeta}_i$, the RFMD block returns, for each sector $k$, a detected complex zero $\hat{\mathbf{A}}_{i,k}$ together with an associated penalty metric $p_{i,k}^{\text{(RFMD)}} = \mathrm{d}(\tilde{a}_m, \hat{\mathbf{A}}_{i,k})$, where $\mathrm{d}(\tilde{a}_m, \hat{\mathbf{A}}_{i,k})$ corresponds to the smallest Euclidean distance between the received complex zero $\tilde{a}_m$ in sector $k$ of $\mathbf{\zeta}_i$ and $\hat{\mathbf{A}}_{i,k} \in \{a_{i,k}, 1/\bar{a}_{i,k}\}$ which is the codebook complex zero that achieves this minimum.
 This operation is expressed as

-Smaller values of $p_{i,k}$ indicate a closer match between the received and detected codebook complex zeros, and therefore a higher confidence in detection.
-These penalty metrics are used directly in the majority vote codebook detection procedure. \textbf{Example 1}: In Fig. \ref{fig:IM-MOCZ_CodebookEx}, consider sector $k$ = 1 and codebook $i$ = 2 (with associated complex zero pair $\{a_{1,1}, a^{-1}_{1,1}\} = \{1.0369+0.5987i,0.7232+0.4175i\})$, {where the received complex zeros in the first sector of $\mathbf{\zeta}_2$ are $\tilde{a}_1$ and $\tilde{a}_2$.} The Euclidean distances between the received complex zeros and associated complex zeros of $\mathbf{\zeta}_2$ are
+Smaller values of $p_{i,k}^{\text{(RFMD)}}$ indicate a closer match between the received and detected codebook complex zeros, and therefore a higher confidence in detection.
+These penalty metrics are used directly in the majority vote codebook detection procedure.

-The minimum Euclidean distance of 0.3469 occurs for $\tilde{a}_1$ relative to the inner expected zero $a^{-1}_{2,1}$.
-Accordingly, the RFMD block outputs